Generic Name: warfarin (oral) (WAR far in)

-Warfarin is an anticoagulant (blood thinner).
-Warfarin reduces the formation of blood clots.
+Jantoven is an anticoagulant (blood thinner).
+This medicine reduces the formation of blood clots.

-You should not take warfarin if you have a bleeding disorder, blood in your urine or stools, stomach bleeding, an infection of the lining of your heart, bleeding in your brain, recent or upcoming surgery, or if you need a spinal tap or epidural.
-Do not take warfarin if you cannot take it on time every day.
+You should not take Jantoven if you are prone to bleeding because of a medical condition, if you have an upcoming surgery, or if you need a spinal tap or epidural.
+Do not take this medicine if you cannot take it on time every day.

-You should not take warfarin if you are allergic to it, or if you have:
+You should not take Jantoven if you are allergic to it, or if:

 a blood cell disorder (such as low red blood cells or low platelets);

-an infection of the lining of your heart (bacterial endocarditis);
+an infection of the lining of your heart.

-Warfarin can make you bleed more easily, especially if you have:
+Jantoven can make you bleed more easily, especially if you have ever had:

-To make sure warfarin is safe for you, tell your doctor if you have:
+To make sure Jantoven is safe for you, tell your doctor if you have ever had:

 congestive heart failure;

 Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
-Do not take warfarin in larger or smaller amounts or for longer than your doctor tells you to.
+Your doctor may occasionally change your dose.
+Do not take Jantoven in larger or smaller amounts or for longer than your doctor tells you to.

-Take warfarin at the same time every day, with or without food.
-Never take a double dose of this medicine.
+Take Jantoven at the same time every day, with or without food.
+Never take a double dose.

-If you have received warfarin in a hospital, call or visit your doctor 3 to 7 days after you leave the hospital.
+If you receive Jantoven in a hospital, call or visit your doctor 3 to 7 days after you leave the hospital.
 Your INR will need to be tested at that time.
 Do not miss any follow-up appointments.